barryclark/jekyll-now/_posts/2023-07-20-unsafe-rust-exploration.md

 }
 ```

-This compiles, so we have just circumvented Rust's Borrow Checker using `unsafe`,
+This code compiles, so we have just circumvented Rust's Borrow Checker using `unsafe`,
 haven't we?
 In a way yes, but that is not a helpful way to think about it.
 The
-problem is not that we have circumvented the borrow checker.
-Indeed there are
+problem is not that we have done something that the borrow checker would
-completely sound ways of using `unsafe` that could be considered circumventing the borrow
-checker.
 The problem is that we have broken a promise to the compiler when we used the
 powers bestowed upon us via the `unsafe` keyword.
-We should have upheld the
+The compiler lets us work
+with raw pointers (which do not have aliasing rules) but it expects us
-fundamental rules of the language and we did not.
+to still obey the rules of the language.
+In this case we have created two
+mutable references to one piece of data, which breaks a rule of the language.

-The compiler always assumes that the language rules (link !!!!ALIASING RULES!!!!)
+The compiler always assumes that the language rules
 apply and subsequently that two mutable references can never point to the same memory.
 It is allowed to optimize our program as if that assumption is always true and that will,
-in turn, result in the dreaded _undefined behavior_.
-Meaning anything can happen.
+in turn, result in the dreaded _undefined behavior_... even in an unsafe block because
+--and I know I am belaboring this point-- unsafe Rust still assume the Rules of safe Rust are
+unbroken.

 ## Unsafe as a Gateway